code0monkey1/clean-architecture-typescript-learn/README.md

 In other words , `Source code dependencies can only point inwards , and not outwards`

 i.e  It is ok for `UseCase` structures to know about `Entities` , but it's not ok the other way around .

+However , the communication between the different layers will always take place through interfaces , and never directly.